 - h.
 "National Indian Gaming Commission" ("NIGC") shall mean the commission established under IGRA. - i.
 "Net Revenues" shall mean gross gaming revenues from all Gaming Activities of a Gaming Enterprise, less amounts paid out as, or paid for, prizes and less total gaming-related operating expenses, excluding management fees. - j.
 "Person" shall mean any natural person or entity, including but not limited to corporations, partnerships and trusts. - k.
 "Primary Management Official" shall mean the person who has management responsibility for a management contract; any person who has authority to hire and fire employees or to set up working policy for the Gaming Enterprise; or the chief financial officer or other person who has financial management responsibility.
 At the discretion of the Gaming Commission, other positions or persons may be included under and subject to the requirements for primary management officials. - 1.
-"Related to" shall refer to persons who are related as a father, mother, sister or brother. - m.
+"Related to" shall refer to persons who are related as a father, mother, sister, brother, husband, wife, son, and daughter. - m.
 "Reservation" shall mean all lands under the jurisdiction and control of the Tribe. - n.
 "State" shall mean the State of California. - o.
 "Tribal Council" shall mean the governing body of the Tribe, as set forth in the Tribe's Constitution. - p.
 "Tribal Court" shall mean any court established by the Tribe to hear disputes or, if there is none that can exercise jurisdiction, then the Tribal Council. - q.
-"Tribal Member" shall mean any duly enrolled member of the Tribe.

-Section 4.
-Gaming Commission.
+"Tribal Member" shall mean any duly enrolled member of the Tribe. - Section 4.
+Gaming Commission. - a.

-a.
 Establishment of Gaming Commission.
-There is established by the Tribe a Commission, acting under the authority of the Tribe, to be known as the Hopland Gaming Commission.
-The Gaming Commis sion shall be composed of five (5) persons who would themselves qualify for licensing under this Ordinance, and shall be appointed by the Hopland Tribal Council.
+There is established by the Tribe a Commission, acting under the authority of the Tribe, to be known as the Scotts Valley Gaming Commission.
+The Gaming

+Commission shall be composed of five (5) persons who would themselves qualify for licensing under this Ordinance, and shall be appointed by the Scotts Valley Tribal Council.
+At least two members of the Commission shall be enrolled members of the Tribe.